-The network analyses presented here use award and publication data from the NSF Science of Science and Innovation Policy program downloaded from NSF's Award Search site ("National Science Foundation Award Search," 2008).
+The network analyses presented here use award and publication data from the NSF SciSIP program downloaded from National Science Foundation Award Search site ("NSF's Award Search," 2008).
 The email messages used for the content analysis were sent to the SciSIP listserv (scisip@lists.nsf.gov) between January 1, 2009 and December 31, 2010 (24 months).

-Award and Publication Data
+Award and publication data

 Quantitative analysis of the SciSIP award data began by preparing the award and publication data collected from the NSF award search site.
 A search performed by looking up the "Science of Science Policy" program (i.e., those awards with program element code "7626") on December 17, 2010 resulted in 162 active and expired awards.
 The award metadata for these results were downloaded in Excel format.
 Within the results page, each award number is linked to the award's abstract page on the NSF site.
 Of the 162 awards, 22 of the abstract pages advertise publications that have resulted from the award, and these references were collected and associated with the award metadata for these awards.
-A total of 56 unique publications were found for the 22 awards.
+A total of 56 unique publications1 were found for the 22 awards.
 Publication data are summarized in Table 1.